RichardRed0x/crypto-governance-research/governance-proposals/proposal-data-notes.md

-This repository is for storing blockchain governance data-sets.
+This folder is for storing blockchain governance data-sets.
 Specifically, there is a [template](proposal-template.csv) for quantitative proposal data which records outcomes and participation rates.

 The precise definition of a proposal and what it covers varies from project to project.
 I have defined it as any issue that is resolved through a binding vote.